NecsusECS/Necsus/README.md

 #### TimeDelta

-TimeDelta is an alias for `float` which is filled with the amount of time since the last execution of a system
+`TimeDelta` is a `float` filled with the amount of time since the last execution of a system

 ```nim
 import necsus